Skip to main content

 Datatypes

-A part from reading bytes, you can define more complex types from simpler ones, the most common use case is the definition of a struct via the StructureDataType
+A part from the data types you already start with, you can define more complex types from simpler ones, the most common use case is the definition of a struct via the StructureDataType

 >>> from ghidra.program.model.data import StructureDataType